Example: Create a GitHub Issue or Linear Ticket from Email

 Escaping caveats

-payload_template is a Go text/template rendered against the parsed email
+payload_template is a Go text/template.
+Conduit renders it against the parsed

 - Trust your senders.
-If the address is internal-only and protected by an SMTP security policy requiring DKIM from your own domain, malformed input is unlikely.
+Keep the address internal, and protect it with an SMTP security policy that requires DKIM from your own domain.
+Malformed input is then unlikely.

 Restricting senders

-bugs@mail.yourcompany.com is a public address; without controls anyone can
+bugs@mail.yourcompany.com is a public address.
+Without a control, anybody can

-policy that requires SPF or DKIM from your own
+SMTP security policy that requires SPF or DKIM from

-domain, or restrict source IPs to your own egress range.
-The mechanics are
+your own domain.
+Or limit the source IP addresses to your own egress range.
+The

-A rate limit on the webhook is also worth setting so that an email loop or a misconfigured forwarder cannot create hundreds of tickets in a minute.
-Set the Rate limit field in the webhook edit form to the maximum number of emails to accept per minute.
+Also set a rate limit on the webhook.
+An email loop, or a forwarder with wrong settings, then cannot create hundreds of tickets in one minute.
+Set the Rate limit field in the webhook edit form to the maximum emails per minute.

 Next steps

 - SMTP Security Policy.
-Lock the address down to trusted senders.
+Limit the address to trusted senders.